Qumulo/docs/nics-transceivers-cables.md

 * **Active Optical Cables (AOCs):** Although these cables are cheaper than dedicated transceivers and fiber optic cables, they might cause compatibility issues, or your NIC or switch might not support them.

-**Note:** If you use DAC or AOC cables, ensure that Mellanox and the maker of your network switch both support your cables.
+{% include note.html content="If you use DAC or AOC cables, ensure that Mellanox and the maker of your network switch both support your cables." %}

 ### Recommended 100 Gbps DAC and AOC Cables